microsoft/virtualnodesOnAzureContainerInstances/Docs/K8sHelpers.md

 ```

 ### Additional considerations
-> NOTE: The CronJob as written above is not limited to impacting pods running on virtual nodes... any pod with the `pod-max-age-minutes` label will be impacted.
+> NOTE: The CronJob as written above is not limited to impacting pods running on virtual nodes... any pod with the `pod-max-age-minutes` label will be impacted, across all nodes and all namespaces.

 Merely setting up the automation to cycle pods is often not the full extent of the work.
 The customer's pods that are being cycled this way should be set up so that they are able to gracefully exit when requested.
 This can include:
 - Configuring a Termination Grace Period that is appropriate to the workload